-The City of Sydney (CoS) Local Strategic Planning Statement (LSPS) is a 20 year land use vision that provides a link between the NSW Government's strategic plans and the City of Sydney's strategic plans and local planning controls (see Figure 10).
+The CoS Local Strategic Planning Statement (LSPS) is a 20 year land use vision that provides a link between the NSW Government's strategic plans and the CoS's strategic plans and local planning controls (see Figure 11).
 The requirement for local governments to produce an LSPS was legislated under the Environmental Planning and Assessment Act 1979.
 The LSPS directly addresses the key strategic directions set by the Greater Cities Commission, namely infrastructure, liveability, productivity, and sustainability.